 Economic Consequences of DHS Funding Lapse

 Market analysts are revising their growth projections downward as the shutdown impacts the broader services sector.
 Small businesses located near federal installations and border crossings have reported a 30% drop in revenue.
 The Department of the Treasury has not yet issued a formal statement on the long-term credit implications of the funding lapse.
-Procurement contracts for new security technology has been suspended, stalling innovation in the defense sector.
+Procurement contracts for new security technology have been suspended, stalling innovation in the defense sector.
 Tourism officials estimate that a 60-day shutdown would result in a permanent loss of over $10 billion in economic activity.

 Federal contractors are also feeling the sting of the budget vacuum as their invoices go unpaid.
 Many firms have initiated temporary layoffs to preserve capital during the uncertainty.
 The wider effect extends to local economies that rely on the spending power of federal employees.
 Experts at the Brookings Institution indicate that the cumulative impact of the shutdown will be felt long after the funding is restored.
 Every day of closure adds to a backlog of administrative tasks that will take months to clear.